Planets

 - 100,000 credits in your wallet or bank

-Open your planet screen, go to the Trade tab, and tap Build Trading Post.
+Open your planet screen, go to the Trading Post tab, and tap Build Trading Post.
 The cost comes from your wallet first, then your bank if the wallet falls short.
 The post is permanent and cannot be demolished.

 How It Works

-Once built, the Trading Post appears in your sector as a named port on the Nav screen.
+Once built, the post appears in your sector as a named port on the Nav screen — other players will see it as “{Planet} Trading Exchange ({your name})”.
 Any player who enters the sector can open it and buy commodities.
 The post is buy-only — players cannot sell to it.

-Stock transfers from your planet storage to the post every 4 hours at the same boundaries as turn resets.
-You can also trigger a manual refill from the Trade tab once per 4-hour window.
+Stock transfers free of charge from your planet storage to the post every 4 hours at the same boundaries as turn resets.
+You can also trigger a free manual refill from the Trading Post tab once per 4-hour window.
 If your planet storage is empty, the post runs dry until production refills it.

 You earn 80% of every sale, deposited directly to your bank.
 The remaining 20% covers operational costs.